QTC-UMD/rydiqule/paper/paper.md

 ## Analytic Doppler Averaging

-Experimental support for Doppler-averaged models using an exact analytic solution has been added.
+Support for steady-state Doppler-averaged models leveraging an exact analytic method has been added.
 This functionality is based on the theoretical work presented in [@nagib_exact_2025].
-That work derives the exact velocity dependence due to Doppler shifts for any system, and it effectively reduces the Doppler-averaging integration in one-dimensional geometries to two diagonalizations, avoiding velocity sampling, and enabling a general, analytic result.
+That work derives the exact velocity dependence due to Doppler shifts for a system along a single axis.
+It effectively reduces the Doppler-averaging integration along that single dimension to two diagonalizations, avoiding velocity sampling that dimension, and enabling a general, analytic result.
+For example, a two-dimensional Doppler-average only needs to be numerically sampled along one axis, with the other performed analytically.
-Replacing RydIQule's approximate numeric integration with this exact method results in faster and significantly higher accuracy solutions.
+This reduction in dimensionality results in over an order of magnitude reduction in calculation time and memory footprint while returning significantly higher accuracy solutions.
-At present, only 1-dimensional Doppler averages in the steady-state are supported, with extensions to higher dimensions planned for the next minor release.
+Experimental support for 1D solves only was released in version 2.0.0, with RydIQule v2.1.0 providing full support.

 # Related Packages and Work